 Louise leaned forward and took the folder from his hands.

-“But you've never played in fromt of a crowd before today have you Daniel?”
+“But you've never played in front of a crowd before the festival have you Daniel?”

 Daniel bowed his head with embarrassment but managed to smile about it.

 She stopped looking at the folder for a moment and looked up at him.
 She seemed to be trying to read his expressions yet, he didn't feel uncomfortable.
 In fact he found her gaze pleasurable and comforting.

 “You're different Daniel” she said softly to him.
 “You're not like the kind of people I'm used to meeting.
 There's no pretense about you.
 You're not arrogant or overconfident.”
 She paused for a moment and then added, with all sincerity, “You're a rare one.”